sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

 | 124     | `hash of John`        | false     |
 | 125     | `hash of Johnny`      | false     |

-If you want to only got the exact values test if the last is true.
+If you want to only get the exact values test if the last is true.

 ### Sort/Order able

-If you also want to query the last name create a second table for the hashes of the last name or create a column with a flag that identifies to what column the hash is for, for the id.
+If you want to query the last name too: Create a second table for the hashes of the last name or create a column with a flag that identifies to what column the hash is for, for the id.

-To do range queries expand the users table by a column of a value that you want to do the range query.
+To do range queries, expand the user's table by a column of a value that you want to do the range query.
 Like if you want to `ORDER BY` first_name, then create another column with the sortable first_name.

 | id  | first_name  | last_name   | age         | order_first_name |